cuke.com - an archival site on the life and world of Shunryu Suzuki and those who knew him.

 Species Threat Number 3:

-(Okay, I give in - I'm convinced it's possible.
-Like Stephen Hawking said it's a threat to the species if for instance it brought on sulfuric acid rain all over the earth and stuff like that. - dc)
+Took me a while to be convinced this is a possible species threat.
+Like Stephen Hawking said it's a threat to the species if for instance it brought on sulfuric acid rain all over the earth and stuff like that.
+There are other climate change possibilities like an excessive vulcanization that might take out the whole species.
+This section is not a thorough look at this topic. - dc

 10-09-09 - Obama wins Nobel Peace prize.
 Wow.
 Rather than receiving this award for what he's done, it's obviously encouragement for the direction he's turned to - to eliminate nuclear weapons being the most significant, but for more than that.
 They mentioned global warming attitude shift as well.
 Maybe this is a proper approach in these times of serious threats to the survival of our species.
 By this I mean that it's not unreasonable to think there's not much time for action and why not use the award to applaud promising intentions.
 Now I hope there's more movement toward holding his feet to the fire to reduce the damage of our foreign policy and other threats to world peace and species survival. - dc